B2B Sales Playbook Examples to Help You Build Your Own Company Playbook

 Don’t fall into the trap of thinking that your customer could be anyone, as that is difficult for sales reps reading your playbook to figure out who would be good to target.
 Do you work with customers in every country?
 Do you work with customers with any turnover, even pre-revenue customers?

-2. AIG Insurance
+AIG Insurance Playbook Example

 This playbook is very visually appealing – with a simple, infographic-style design that will engage readers immediately.
 It’s not an intimidating, heavy document – it’s something that all enterprises could aspire to create for their own playbook.